GraphPKU/BREC/README.md

 400 pairs of various graphs in four categories (Basic, Regular, Extension, CFI).
 The graphs are organized pair-wise, where each pair is tested individually to return whether a GNN can distinguish them.
 We propose a new evaluation method, **RPC** (Reliable Paired Comparisons), with a contrastive training framework.

-## Update

-**[2023/05/08]** The Threshold for determining whether a pair is distinguished was set to 10 or 20 in the version before 2023/05/08, which was the minimum threshold for passing all reliability check with highest accuracy.
-However, the strict threshold should be $72.34$ based on F-distribution.
-In order to strictly follow the theoretical settings and reduce the debugging burden, we fixed threshold to $72.34$ for all methods, which leads to an accuracy decrease up to 1\%.
-The results and settings are updated synchronously in paper.
-Sorry for any inconvenience and confusion.

 ## Usages